Helpful Resources and Links for the Blind in Utah

 This is a page dedicated to Smart Phones and Assistive Technology for people who are Blind or have low vision.

-This is a good resource for information about assistive technology and Smart phones.
+This is a good resource for information about using Smart phones.

 The NIDILRR-funded New England ADA Regional Center has released two one-minute videos on Aging, Disability, and the ADA.
 These new public service announcements are aimed at reaching older Americans with disabilities who may not be aware they have rights under the ADA.
 The videos feature iconic places in Boston and Worcester, MA with good examples of accessibility that support community participation for older Americans and that benefit all potential users.
 The videos are available on YouTube and downloadable with open captions from Vimeo.